carrerasraul/travelo-server/README.md

 # Travel-O - Back End
-Server side of Travel-O!
+Welcome to Travel-O!
+Share your favorite travel destinations, museums, restaurants...
+ANYTHING!
+Snap a photo, write a description and provide an address to share your favorite locations with your friends or any users around the world!

 Contains functions to enable CRUD operations for client side application.
 Deployed with Heroku

 Visit the live site here: https://travel-o.web.app/